massoncheg/forgejo-docs/docs/admin/storage.md

 because their behavior is not thoroughly tested and may lead to unexpected results.

-There are no safeguards preventing the use of undocumented features because it may not be backward compatible when upgrading from Gitea to Forgejo.

 ## Legacy settings

 Some settings are deprecated but still supported in the interest of